ctschuster/dstools/README.md

 Note: at this time, the tools presume that all included tools and dependencies listed above are required to be in the user's path.

+### Tool Development Considerations

+This was written based upon a need to deal with issue involving:
+ * archiving & long-term storage
+ * migration of data
+ * treatment of unstructured data
+ * tolerating lossy data transfer mechanisms

+Driving issues which impacted the design of these tools:
+ * data file count
+   * high file count tends to slow storage activities
+ * portability issues
+   * links, hard and soft, are not handled well in the general case
+   * simple treatment of filenames to improve portability/usability

 ### Testing

 The testing suite is in development.
 Presently this is required to be run from the top level dstools directory like this:
      .../dstools>      tests/run-tests

+### Author

+Christopher Schuster <chris@schuster.io>